-Christmas Blues: Ten Alternatives to Christmas Carols
+Christmas Blues: Ten Blues Songs About Christmas

 Do Christmas Carols Give You the Blues?

 Once Thanksgiving is over it’s hard to walk into a shop without hearing a relentless barrage of traditional Christmas music.
-Even if you are the epitome of the Christmas Spirit, and you love the usual carols, it can start to get to you.
+Even if you are the epitome of the Christmas spirit, and you love the usual carols, it can start to get to you.

 If the steady diet of Jingle Bells, and Rudolph the Red-Nose Reindeer is giving you the blues, maybe you should check out some of these Christmas blues songs.